princeton-computational-imaging/Delta-Prox/docs/source/api/proxfn.md

         return ...
 ```

-Specifically, defining a new function only requires a method `_prox` to be implemented, which evaluates the proximal operator of the given function.
+More specifically, defining a new function only requires a method `_prox` to be implemented, which evaluates the proximal operator of the given function.

 Users can optionally implement the `_grad` function to provide a routine for computing the analytic gradient of the proxable function.
 This facilitates the algorithms that partially rely on the gradient evaluation, e.g., proximal gradient descent.

-Besides, users could also implement the `_eval` method that computes the forwarding results of the proxable function if it is possible.  ∇-Prox would take the `_eval` routine and compute the gradient with auto-diff if `_grad` is not implemented.
+Alternatively, users can also implement the `_eval` method that computes the forwarding results of the proxable function if it is possible. ∇-Prox takes the `_eval` routine and computes the gradient with auto-diff if `_grad` is not implemented.

 ```{eval-rst}